Simon Says Sex: The Nature and Purpose of the "Affirmative Consent" Campaign

 It would be an injustice also not to consider exactly who is pushing for Affirmative Consent, and why.
 Most certainly, the vast majority of people supporting Affirmative Consent will be people who do not know what it involves or implies.
 “After all,” most will think, “how could anything that is both ‘affirming’ and ‘consensual’ be bad?”
 The very term Affirmative Consent is akin to Newspeak’s “double plus good”.
 However, after learning of Affirmative Consent’s nature – of its impracticality, of its implicit reversal of “innocent until proven guilty”, of the vulnerability with which it could leave children, and of the negative impact it will have on sexual relations – who would actually want to see Affirmative Consent policies adopted, and why?

 There may be numerous ends served by Affirmative Consent policies, but most certainly, and most obviously, they serve the interests of anyone who wants to drive a wedge between men and women; anyone who wants to characterize men and women as two separate collectives with opposing collective interests; anyone who feels at war with the opposite sex, and wants to make others feel the same way.
-In short: man-haters, woman-haters, and cultural Marxists.
+In short: man-haters, woman-haters, and communists.

 Why would anyone want such a state of affairs?
 How could anyone benefit from such sexism, animosity, and war?
 Consider a fictional account, from a novel that, year after year, appears increasingly prophetic: George Orwell’s totalitarian dystopia “1984“.
 A few of its passages about sex, men, and women are stunningly enlightening: